Skip To Main Content

 • If either spouse dies and the surviving spouse has not remarried prior to the date the home is sold, the surviving spouse can count the period the deceased spouse owned and used the property toward the ownership-and-use test.

-Many home sellers don’t even have to report the transaction to the IRS.
+Many home sellers don’t even have to report the sale of their home to the IRS.
 But if you’re one of the exceptions, knowing the rules about excluding the profit from your income can help you hold down your tax bill.

 Do I have to pay taxes on the profit I made selling my home?